2001Arpit/RISC-V/README.md

 ## ALU

 * After getting the values from register file read, we store `$rf_rd_data1[31:0]` and `$rf_rd_data2[31:0]` in `$src1_value[31:0]` and `$src1_value[31:0]` respectively.
 * For now we will perform the arithematic operations 'add' and 'addi' on them.
-We will add more operations later.
+We will add more operations in the final code.
 * add  : will perform addition operation on the two operands.
 * addi : will add the first operand value with immediate value.
 * Register file write will be performed after ALU operations.